rcls/sytyaful/README.md

 higher-order functional programming in each language.

-The bar-induction implementation in each example is the function `raw`, along with the helpers it needs this is about half the code.
+The bar-induction implementation in each example is the function `raw`, along with the helpers it needs, this is about half the code.
 The second half is an optimizer and pretty printer for the extracted tree.
 Take the word 'pretty' with a grain of salt.

-The algorithm is typable in Gödel's T.  So in theory you can write the code in just about any language.
+The algorithm is typable in PCF.
+So in theory you can write the code in just about any language.
 E.g., η-expanding everything, it maps onto good 'ole Pascal just fine.
-But to have run-times within the age of the universe, you need more sharing: use some laziness and pull things outside of λ-abstractions appropriately.
+But to have run-times within the age of the universe, you need more
+sharing: use some laziness and pull things outside of λ-abstractions appropriately.

 * **S.hs** The gold-standard Haskell version.
 Uses Applicative.
 Monad is also defined but not used.
-Assumes that Word is 64-bits.
+Assumes that `Word` is 64-bits.
 Compiling with `ghc -main-is S -O2 S` on my desktop, the run-time is about 0.55 seconds.

-* **R.hs** Slightly shorter but less informative Haskell version, without using monadic programming.
+* **R.hs** Slightly shorter, but less informative, Haskell version, without using monadic programming.
 Uses big-ints (`Numeric.Natural`), so it's slightly slower.

 * **Opt.py** Python.
 Everything is hand-inlined and unboxed as far as practicable in the name of performance.
 Also the `lambda x=x:` trick used is